The Apples in Stereo: 1991–1993: The Apples

 In late 1991, Robert Schneider met Jim McIntyre on a commuter bus in Denver, Colorado.
 Schneider had recently moved to Colorado from Ruston, Louisiana, and often initiated conversations with McIntyre.
-When Schneider asked McIntyre what his music interests were, McIntyre named his two favorite bands: The Beatles and The Beach Boys — two bands which Schneider was particularly fond of.
+When Schneider asked McIntyre what his music interests were, McIntyre named his two favorite bands: the Beatles and the Beach Boys—two bands which Schneider was particularly fond of.
 Realizing that they shared many musical interests, McIntyre introduced Schneider to Hilarie Sidney.
 McIntyre already had a band called Von Hemmling in which McIntyre played bass and Sidney played drums.
 With Schneider, they discussed the idea of starting a band and perhaps a recording label.
 Schneider later met Chris Parfitt, who at the time was also already in a band (which Schneider unsuccessfully auditioned for on bass).
-Schneider and Parfitt also became friends, however, and toyed with the idea of having a rock band similar to The Velvet Underground or Black Sabbath, with production qualities similar to that of The Beatles and The Beach Boys.
+Schneider and Parfitt also became friends, however, and toyed with the idea of having a rock band similar to the Velvet Underground or Black Sabbath, with production qualities similar to that of the Beatles and the Beach Boys.

 Schneider then spent two weeks in Athens, Georgia recording music and spending time with his childhood friends Will Cullen Hart, Bill Doss and Jeff Mangum.
 He discussed the idea of starting a record label with them (which soon became The Elephant 6 Recording Company).
 It was also at this time that the name The Apples came about, inspired by the Pink Floyd song "Apples and Oranges".

 The earliest incarnation of the band began to form in 1992 upon Schneider's return to Denver, first between Schneider and Parfitt, both of whom played guitar.
 The two recruited McIntyre and Sidney during the autumn of that year, practicing material through the winter.
 Their first few live shows took place the following January, many of which were with the band Felt Pilotes.
+Their first performance with a "real" drum set was as the opening act for Little Fyodor.
 From February to April 1993, the band recorded their debut 7-inch EP, Tidal Wave, and released it in June as the first record ever to bear the Elephant 6 logo.